Virgo Filaments VI: H$\alpha$ clumps in the filaments around the Virgo galaxy cluster: Introduction

 There is as yet no comparable high-spatial-resolution study placing galaxies within their filament environment.
 One exception is the work of \citet{VulcaniFil2019}, who presented MUSE observations and spatially resolved properties of four nearby galaxies from the GASP sample \citep{PoggiantiGASP2017}, embedded in filaments identified by \cite{tempel2014}.
 These four galaxies present H$\alpha$ clouds beyond four times their effective radii and generally disturbed \Ha distributions, which is quite unusual outside a cluster environment.
 However, it is necessary to assemble a statistically representative sample that will allow us to assess the impact of filaments.

-Thanks to its proximity, the Virgo Cluster and its associated network of filaments offer a unique opportunity for detailed, spatially resolved studies.
+Thanks to its proximity, the Virgo cluster and its associated network of filaments offer a unique opportunity for detailed, spatially resolved studies.
 The work presented here is set within this context, as part of a series of papers that aims to better understand the full range of environmental conditions around Virgo.
 The first study, \cite{CastignaniI2022}, assembled \HI 21-cm and CO observations of 245 galaxies and carefully quantified a set of filaments motivated by but independent of \cite{KimVirgoFil2016} to understand the environmental impact of filaments on atomic and molecular gas.
 Compared with isolated galaxies from the AMIGA sample \citep{VerdesMontenegro2005} and Virgo cluster galaxies from \cite{BoselliCOHI2014}, they found a clear sequence from field to filament to cluster in terms of decreasing gas content and SFRs.
 The second study, \cite{CastignaniII2022}, put together a catalogue of nearly 7000 galaxies inside and around the Virgo cluster with an extensive collection of integrated data and basic physical properties (described in more detail in Section \ref{sec:obs}).
 Follow-up studies have included the comparison of the gas properties in filaments to results from a semi-analytic model \citep{ZakharovaVirgo2024}, an analysis of the effects of environment on the relative sizes of star-forming and stellar disks \citep{CongerVirgo2025}, and the detailed characterisation of the disruption of the baryon cycle in the group NGC 5363/5364 based on \Ha and \HI data \citep{FinnFil2025}.

 The \Ha data used here \citep{FinnFil2025} are part of a much larger effort to obtain resolved observations of 685 galaxies inside and near the Virgo filaments (Finn \etal~in prep).
 In this work, we use the full set of \Ha observations to quantify the morphology of star formation in galaxies inside and outside filaments.
+In particular, we identify clumps in the \Ha images: collections of \HII regions whose exact sizes depend on image quality and galaxy distance (see Section \ref{subsec:effects}).